 - Names shall be Pascal-cased.
 The first letter of each word in a name shall be uppercase and spaces between words shall be removed.
-For example, ComputerSystem, PowerState, and SerialNumber. - Names of array properties or reference properties for resource collections should use a plural form of the name.
-All other names should use the singular form of the name. - Reference properties for resource collections should omit the term "collection" in the name. - Names shall start with an alphabetic character (a to z and A to z) and consist only of alphanumeric characters (a to z, A to z, and 0 to 9). - Both characters should be capitalized for two-character acronyms.
-For example, IPAddress or RemoteIP. - Names constructed from a single acronym or mixed-case name, such as LDAP, PCIE, or SNMP, should use the typical capitalization for that name. - Names incorporating acronyms with three or more characters should follow the capitalization used in related names for consistency.
-For example, EnableSNMPv1 and EnableSNMPv2 follow the pattern used for SNMP .
+For example, ComputerSystem, PowerState, and SerialNumber. - Names shall differ from other defined names by more than case sensitivity.
+For example, SnmpV1 cannot be used as a name if SNMPv1 is also defined. - Names of array properties or reference properties for resource collections should use a plural form of the name.
+All other names should use the singular form of the name. - Reference properties for resource collections should omit the term "collection" in the name. - Names shall start with an alphabetic character (a to z and A to Z) and consist only of alphanumeric characters (a to z , A to Z , and 0 to 9). - Both characters should be capitalized for two-character acronyms.
+For example, IPAddress or RemoteIP. - Names constructed from a single acronym or mixed-case name, such as LDAP, PCIe, or SNMP, should use the typical capitalization for that name.

-- Pascal-casing may be used for acronyms longer than two characters to improve readability, especially when two or more acronyms appear together in a name, which should be avoided. - The names settings and sp are reserved for use for settings resources and shall not be used for schema names. - Names that represent a string-typed HTTP URI, and is not a reference property, should end in URI.
+- Names incorporating acronyms with three or more characters should follow the capitalization used in related names for consistency.
+For example, EnableSNMPv1 and EnableSNMPv2 follow the pattern used for SNMP. - Pascal-casing may be used for acronyms longer than two characters to improve readability, especially when two or more acronyms appear together in a name, which should be avoided. - The names Settings and SD are reserved for use for settings resources and shall not be used for schema names. - Names that represent a string-typed HTTP URI, and is not a reference property, should end in URI.
 For example, TargetComponentURI.